Star Trek II: The Wrath of Khan (1982)

 Thanks in large part to the film, Khan became Star Trek's most memorable villain.
 Montalban's performance is certainly a full-blooded and melodramatic one.
 Despite the character's ruthlessness, he is not entirely unsympathetic, given his experiences since the crew of the Enterprise last encountered him.
 Montalban, though, mostly goes for the big effect, aided by his rich, resonant voice and the ability to play straight to the gallery.

 Although the second Star Trek film to be made, The Wrath of Khan is in effect the beginning of the familiar Trek film series, taking a dramatically different approach from its immediate predecessor.
-The style and tone of the series and the relationships between its central characters are established, or re-established, here after the more solemn and distant first film, with its emphasis on spectacular special effects mixed with sombre philosophising.
+The style and tone of the series and the relationships between its central characters are established, or re-established, here after the more solemn and distant first film, which emphasised spectacular special effects mixed with sombre philosophising.

 Symbolically, the Star Fleet uniforms are re-designed.
 Bob Fletcher's pastel-coloured outfits of the first film were unpopular with the actors, so they were replaced for this film with a more military style that sees the cast re-dressed in matching burgundy tunics.
 Instead of different coloured uniforms for different specialisations (engineering, communications, medicine, etc), the specialisations are denoted by different coloured collars and tabs.